 Northeastern University’s Master of Science in Computer Science curriculum builds on its students’ strengths in fundamental areas, including programming, mathematics, engineering, teamwork, design skills, and more.
-We offer a highly personalized curriculum with minimal core requirements, giving you the freedom and flexibility to specialize in your areas of interest.
+The MSCS curriculum was updated in 2021, offering more autonomy for incoming students to design an academic path that supports their professional interests and goals while gaining fundamental CS knowledge broadly applicable to any tech career.

 You’ll find classes that’ll help you develop in-demand skills and courses that explore more theoretical and academic areas.
 By the end of our master’s in computer science program, you’ll have the ability to: